9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Cool pools mingle with hot, giving you that sweet liberty to switch between temperatures.

-On-site, they’ve got towels and lockers for rent and a plastic basket is provided for personal items.
+On-site, they’ve got towels and lockers for rent, and a plastic basket is provided for personal items.

-I went to these pools in the evening after a delicious meal in the Terra Nostra restaurant and I loved the atmosphere.
-Outside it was chilly so the natural heat in the pool was just perfect.
+I went to these pools in the evening after a delicious meal in the Terra Nostra restaurant, and I loved the atmosphere.
+Outside, it was chilly, so the natural heat in the pool was just perfect.

-4. Caldeira das Furnas
+4. Caldeira das Furnas (Not for swimming)

-• Opening Hours: 24/7
+- Opening Hours: 24/7

-• Entrance fee: Free
+- Entrance fee: Free

 If you’re yearning for a hot springs experience minus the typical crowd, Caldeiras das Furnas is the spot.
 Nestled in a park-like setting, these calderas are a collection of petite, steamy pools.

 Although taking a dip isn’t on the menu, as you would get roasted, 😂 it’s an interesting phenomenon to watch.
-It’s located just outside the town center and they have an adiacent parking lot.
+It’s located just outside the town center and they have an adjacent parking lot.

-5. Fumarolas Lagoa das Furnas
+5. Fumarolas Lagoa das Furnas (Not for swimming)

-• Opening Hours: 24/7
+- Opening Hours: 24/7

-• Entrance fee: €3 (about 3.3 USD) per person
+- Entrance fee: €3 (about 3.3 USD) per person

 Located on the north side of Furnas Lake, Caldeira da Lagoa das Furnas offers a variety of trails, hot springs, and much more.

-Also here, bathing in the hot springs is not an option, but a day of hiking and exploring the region’s charms is still worth it.
+Also, bathing in the hot springs is not an option, but a day of hiking and exploring the region’s charms is still worth it.

 You can conveniently drive over to the place, parking is available here for €0.50 per hour.
 Don’t miss out on the Cozida stew, slow-cooked in volcanic heat by local restaurants.
-And if you’re there at noon, you get to witness the pots being taken out from the ground.
+And if you’re there at noon, you get to witness the pots being taken out of the ground.

 6. Furnas Boutique Hotel Octant Furnas